-The Romans performed plastic surgery for reconstructive purposes on wounded soldiers and cosmetic purposes for freed slaves and rich upper classmen.
+The Romans performed plastic surgery for reconstructive purposes on wounded soldiers, as well as for cosmetic purposes for freed slaves and rich upper classmen.
 Cataract operations became almost routine in ancient Rome.
-Branding or scar removal was a pricey yet sought after procedure that many freed slaves paid for to reduce the stigma of being a slave.
-Some women received Otoplasty because their ear lobes had stretched from wearing heavy earrings.
+Branding or scar removal was a pricey yet sought after procedure that many freed slaves paid for to reduce the stigma of having been a slave.
+Some women received otoplasty because their ear lobes had stretched from wearing heavy earrings.

-The tools used in ancient Rome were a primitive version of what you would see a cosmetic surgeon use today.
-They included forceps, scalpels catheters and bone drills.
+The medical tools used in ancient Rome were a primitive version of what you would see a cosmetic surgeon use today.
+They included forceps, scalpels, catheters and bone drills.
 The scalpels were made of steel or bronze and were used to make a variety of incisions.
-Bone drills and bone hooks were used to remove diseased or unwanted tissue and were helpful when maneuvering small pieces or raising blood vessels during plastic surgery.
-Bone Levers were also used during early facial reconstructive surgery and were also said to have been used for levering out teeth.
+Bone drills and bone hooks were used to remove diseased or unwanted tissue, and were helpful when maneuvering small pieces or raising blood vessels during plastic surgery.
+Bone levers were also used during early facial reconstructive surgery, and were also said to have been used for levering out teeth.

 Galen studied the bodies of animals to support his research and compare to human anatomy.